If your child is hurt in school, suing the at-fault school is only one option. Learn how to take action against a public school district.

 Many school systems have designed programs for alternative dispute resolution (ADR).
 These processes can help you to understand the evidence and attempt to reach a solution before incurring the cost of a lawsuit.

 After the school district has had time to review your notice of claim, you’ll have options.
 One of the more common ADR methods is mediation.
-A mediation is really a guided negotiation.
+Mediation is really a guided negotiation.
 A neutral third party talks to both sides and attempts to find a mutually agreeable solution.

 Mediation can also help preserve the relationship between a family and the school.
 Lawsuits can be stressful and expensive.
 Court may be where your dispute belongs, but you owe it to yourself and your child to make sure.